AbVishwas/AbVishwas/README.md

-- 👋 Hi, I’m @AbVishwas
+- 👋 Hi, I’m Abhijeet, PhD student at VinuesaLab, KTH Royal Institute of Technology
 - 👀 I’m interested in Scientific Machine Learning, Fluid Mechanics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me avis@kth.se